President’s Corner 2019

 TLC (Tender Loving Care) quilts

-With warmth and love, TLC (Tender Loving Care) quilts are made, signed by members of our guild and given to a member diagnosed with cancer or other illness.
+With warmth and love, TLC (Tender Loving Care) quilts are made, signed by members of our guild and given to a member diagnosed with serious life changing conditions.

 Sunset Slope Quilters is a 501(c)4 non-profit organization.
 Our purpose is to perpetuate the rich heritage of quilting in America, and to promote the art and perfection of the craft.